sallyxp/HWUnit03/README.md

 # Password-Generator
-This Repository stores a Javascript password generator program
+This Repository stores a Javascript password generator program.
+For a user given number between 8 and 128, this program generates a random string.
+This string (based on user selected choice of character types) can be any combination of uppercase, lowercase, numerical and special characters.

 # Project: Password Generator in JavaScript